Ekow Barnes: Early life and education

 Ekow Barnes was born in the Western Region of Ghana and attended the Ghana Secondary Technical School.
 He attended Bluecrest University College, where he earned a Bachelor of Arts degree in Public Relations and Image Management.

 Career

 Barnes started his career at Strategic Communications Africa as a PR intern.
 Ekow later became a fashion consultant at Will & Barnes in Accra.
 He has also worked as a model for fashion brands.

 Barnes has 20+ publications from different magazines and editorials across continents.
-He has worked on numerous projects involving brands including Facebook, Burberry, Emirates Airlines, Mercedes Benz, Essence, Glamour Magazine, Uber, Chiip 0 Neal, and many others.
+He has worked on numerous projects involving brands including Facebook, Burberry, the airline Emirates, Mercedes Benz, Essence, Glamour Magazine, Uber, Chiip 0 Neal, and many others.

 Barnes recently started a New Balance football boots campaign for Senegalese player Sadio Mane at the 2022 AFCON tournament in Cameroon.

 In 2022, he co-founded the WB Group, a production company aimed to promote African creators though international brands.